Building an improvement research institute

 The institute is currently in a transitional set-up phase.
 Over the coming months, we will be setting up systems and processes, and will be working with our partners to co-design the principles that will govern the prioritisation of the institute’s research and allocation of resources, as well as its values.

-At this early stage in the institute’s establishment we are not yet able to respond to enquiries about the fellowship programme, and, as the institute will not be a grant-giving body, we will not be in a position to accept enquiries about funding for individual research projects.
+Unfortunately at this early stage in the institute’s establishment we are not yet able to respond to enquiries about our plans, and as the institute will not be a grant-giving body we are unable to accept enquiries about funding for individual research projects.

 If you would like to register to receive updates about our work, please visit www.health.org.uk/institute.